revel/revel.github.io/manual/testing.md

 ## Developing a test suite

-To create your own test suite, define a struct that embeds [`revel.TestSuite`](../docs/godoc/tests.html#TestSuite), which provides a HTTP client and a number of helper methods for making requests to the application.
-[See testing docs](../docs/godoc/tests.html)
+To create your own test suite, define a struct that embeds [`TestSuite`](https://godoc.org/github.com/revel/revel/testing#TestSuite), which provides a HTTP client and a number of helper methods for making requests to the application.

 {% highlight go %}
 type TestSuite struct {